brleinad/landing-page/README.md

 # Landing Page Project

 This is the second project for the Udacity FrontEnd developer nanodegree program.
+It provided practice on vanilla javascript and using the DOM API.

 ## Table of Contents